railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/index.rst

 of your accounting, sales, purchases, manufacturing and fulfillment as well as linking to all of your internal staff.

-Open ERP's ``crm`` module uses that information and offers several significant features that enable you and your staff to monitor and control your supplier and customer relationships effectively, such as delegating issues to the most appropriate people, keeping a history of communications and events, qualifying prospects and detecting problems.
+Open ERP's :mod:`crm` module uses that information and offers several significant features that enable you and your staff to monitor and control your supplier and customer relationships effectively, such as delegating issues to the most appropriate people, keeping a history of communications and events, qualifying prospects and detecting problems.